0x1h0b/Reverse-Shell/README.md

  NOTE:- if you are testing on same machine or host.. then you can use 127.0.0.1 (the loopback address) as the IP addr for both server and client .

+ NOTE:- if you are testing on same network you can use your private IP, else you must use your public IP.

   (WINDOWS)